santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

 /* 8 function declarations */
 ```

-It is always a good practice to add meaningful comments, do not write about what the code is doing - instead, write about why the code is doing what it's doing!
+Additionally it is always a good practice to add meaningful comments, do not write about what the code is doing - instead, write about why the code is doing what it's doing!

 ### 0. Copyright and Licensing
-Usually this is some form of standard template text which describes information such as the autor, organization, version information, copyright notice etc. It may also be helpful to briefly describe the intended purpose of this C file, especially if the program binary is a part of collection of several binaries, or the file itself is not named as main.c
+Usually this is some form of standard template text which describes information such as the autor, organization, version information, copyright notice etc. It may also be helpful to briefly describe the intended purpose of this C file, especially if the program binary is a part of collection of several binaries, or the file itself is not named as main.c but contains the main() function.

 ### 1.Includes
-The first things to add to a main.c file are includes to make a multitude of standard C library functions and variables available to the program.
-The #include string is a C preprocessor (cpp) directive that causes the inclusion of the referenced file, in its entirety, in the current file.
-Header files in C are usually named with a .h extension and should not contain any executable code; only macros, defines, typedefs, and external variable and function prototypes.
-The string <header.h> tells cpp to look for a file called header.h in the system-defined header path, usually /usr/include.
 At a minimum the following are recommended to be included in the main.c file:

 ```C
 /* main.c */